Frank Reich: National Football League

 After giving the Bills one more comeback victory late in the 1993 NFL season, Reich signed with the expansion Carolina Panthers in March 1995 to start off their first year.
-He threw the first touchdown pass in franchise history to former Bills player Pete Metzelaars in Memorial Stadium in Clemson, as Bank of America Stadium was still under construction.
+He threw the first touchdown pass in franchise history to former Bills player Pete Metzelaars in Atlanta against the Falcons.
+Their first home game was in Week 3 against the Rams at Memorial Stadium in Clemson, as Bank of America Stadium was still under construction.
 The Panthers had drafted Kerry Collins as their intended franchise quarterback, but Reich was the starter for the first three games until Collins was deemed ready to take the starting job.
-He was sacked 9 times on September 3 at Atlanta, a franchise record he shares with Cam Newton.
+Reich was sacked nine times on September 3 at Atlanta, a franchise record he shares with Cam Newton.

-Reich was then signed by the New York Jets where he started for seven games in 1996.
+In 1996, Reich was signed by the New York Jets, where he started seven games.

 In 1997, Reich signed with the Detroit Lions, reuniting him with his coach at Maryland, Bobby Ross.
-Reich appeared in 6 games in 1997, all in relief, and 6 games in 1998, including 2 starts.
+Reich appeared in six games in 1997, all in relief, and six games in 1998, including two starts.
 Reich retired following the 1998 NFL season.

 In 2014, Pro Football Hall of Fame Executive Bill Polian, who was general manager of the Bills when they drafted Reich, called him "the greatest backup quarterback in NFL history."

 Coaching career

 Indianapolis Colts

 Reich was a coaching intern for the Indianapolis Colts from 2006 to 2007.
 In 2008, he served as an offensive coaching staff assistant for the Colts.
 After Tony Dungy retired following the 2008 season, former Colts quarterback coach Jim Caldwell took over as head coach and Reich became the new quarterbacks coach.
-Reich switched to wide receivers coach in 2011 but was dismissed when the entire coaching staff was released after a 2–14 season.
+Reich switched to wide receivers coach in 2011, but was dismissed when the entire coaching staff was fired after a 2–14 season.

 Arizona Cardinals

 Reich was the wide receivers coach for the Arizona Cardinals in 2012 under head coach Ken Whisenhunt, but along with Whisenhunt and other offensive coaches, was dismissed on December 31, 2012.
-Reich would not be retained under new head coach Bruce Arians.
+Reich was not retained under new head coach Bruce Arians.

 San Diego Chargers

 Reich was hired by the San Diego Chargers, along with Whisenhunt, in 2013.
-When Whisenhunt left to become head coach of the Tennessee Titans, Reich was promoted to offensive coordinator.
+When Whisenhunt left to become head coach of the Tennessee Titans in 2014, Reich was promoted to offensive coordinator.
 On January 4, 2016, he was fired from his position as offensive coordinator after the Chargers finished 31st in rushing and struggled on offense.